U.S. charges man with stealing software from NY Fed

 Zhang told investigators he took the code "for private use and in order to ensure that it was available to him in the event that he lost his job," the complaint said.

-Zhang was hired as a contract employee in May by an unnamed technology consulting company used by the Fed to work on its computers, the complaint said.
+Zhang was hired as a contract employee in May by an unnamed technology consulting company hired by the Fed to work on its computers, the complaint said.

-The code, called the Government-wide Accounting and Reporting Program (GWA), was developed to help track the billions of dollars the United States government transfers daily, the complaint said.
-The GWA provides federal agencies with a statement of their account balance, the complaint said.

 It appears that investigators uncovered the suspected breach only after one of Zhang's colleagues told a supervisor that Zhang had claimed to have lost a hard drive containing the code, the complaint said.